gstanden/orabuntu-lxc/README.md

 This branch introduces support for LXD as well as LXC.

-This initial release of 7.0.0-beta AMIDE uses the LXD snap feature lxd.lxc-to-lxd to convert all created LXC containers created by Orabuntu-LXC to LXD containers.
+* This initial release of 7.0.0-beta AMIDE uses the LXD snap feature lxd.lxc-to-lxd to copy/convert all created LXC containers to LXD containers.
+* This initial release of 7.0.0-beta AMIDE only runs on Ubuntu 20.04.
+Other version and linux flavor support is under current development.
+* The LXD cluster feature is built automatically by Orabuntu-LXC
-The LXD containers are bridged with the lxdbr0 bridge, but it is possible to bridge them on the sw1a bridge (although this is still under development)
+* The LXD containers are bridged with the lxdbr0 bridge, but it is possible to bridge them on the sw1a bridge (although this is still under development)
-The LXC containers are bridged with the sw1a bridge The server-side scripts for connecting the LXC containers to OpenvSwitch have been replaced by the lxc.net.0.link = sw1a method
+* The LXC containers are bridged with the sw1a bridge
+* The server-side scripts for connecting the LXC containers to OpenvSwitch have been replaced by the lxc.net.0.link = sw1a method
-The VLAN structures of Orabuntu-LXC have been preserved in v7.0.0-beta
+* The VLAN structures of Orabuntu-LXC v6 AMIDE have been preserved in v7 AMIDE

 Orabuntu-LXC v7.0-beta AMIDE Edition stands for "Amazon Mult-I-host LXD Docker Enterprise" Edition.